-The system includes side impact sensors that are calibrated to deploy the side airbags during impacts that require airbag occupant protection.
+The system includes side impact sensors (if equipped) that are calibrated to deploy the side air bags during impacts that require air bag occupant protection.

-- If your vehicle is equipped with left and right Supplemental Side Airbag Inflatable Curtain (SABIC), do not stack luggage or other cargo up high enough to block the location of the SABIC.
-The area where the SABIC is located should remain free from any obstructions. - Do not use accessory seat covers or place objects between you and the side airbags; the performance could be adversely affected and/or objects could be pushed into you, causing serious injury.
+- If your vehicle is equipped with left and right Supplemental Side Air Bag Inflatable Curtain (SABIC), do not stack luggage or other cargo up high enough to block the location of the SABIC.
+The area where the SABIC is located should remain - Do not use accessory seat covers or place objects between you and the side air bags; the performance could be adversely affected and/or objects could be pushed into you, causing serious injury.